snuup/flatmap/README.md

 ## Sorting

 The blocktables and the blocks are considered a BTree data structure, a B+Tree where all data is in the leaves.
 The blocks are the leafs, the 3 blocktables are the 3 roots.
-Accordingly, BlockTableEntries must be ordered by their first-id values and the local-ids inside the blocks must be ordered as well.
+Accordingly, BlockTableEntries must be ordered by their first-id values and the elements inside the blocks must be ordered as well.

 ## File-Header